Bsc-com-ne-23-20/UmodziRx/fabricNetwork/Running the network.md

 # Prerequisites
-Ensure you have the following tools installed:
+Ensure you have the following installed:
 - `git`
 - `curl`
 - `docker`